Zuarungu: Markets

 Zuarungu holds one main market.
-This one is called Tu'an (Frafra for Baobab Tree) and is named after a Baobab tree that used to stand there when the marked was founded.
+This one is called Tu'an (Frafra for Baobab Tree) and is named after a Baobab tree that used to stand there when the market was founded.
 Tu'an is found around the eastern end of the DVLA Road in Zuarungu.

 Additionally, there is the Timber Market which is located north of N11 in Yarigabisi.
 Although this market is mainly for wood you can also buy many other things there.

 There are also some smaller markets around Zuarungu: